LeoLeBihanAtos/myRegisterApp/README.md

 ## How to Use the API

-Once the application is running, you can interact with the API through Swagger or via HTTP requests.
+Once the application is running, you can take a look at Swagger or interact via HTTP requests.

 ### Swagger UI